jmadkins/dotfiles/README.md

-# My Dotfiles

-Various configuration files used to setup my development environment.
+# Justin Adkins Dot Files

+These are config files to setup a system the way I like it.
 If you like something, feel free to use it!

+I am running macOS, but it will likely work on Linux as well.
 A [powerline font](https://github.com/powerline/fonts) is required, I recommend Hack.

-Currently, I'm configuring the following items with my dotfiles

-* Git
-* Shell
-* Vim
-* Homebrew

-## Getting Started
+## Installation

+Running the following command after cloning the repo

 ```shell
 ./install.sh